PNH testing guidelines

 - Parker C et al. Diagnosis and management of paroxysmal nocturnal hemoglobinuria.
 Blood 2005; 106: 3699-3709.

-More recently, specific guidelines on the accurate identification and monitoring of PNH clones using flow cytometry were published by the International Clinical Cytometry Society (ICCS) in 2010.
+Specific guidelines on the accurate identification and monitoring of PNH clones using flow cytometry were then published by the International Clinical Cytometry Society (ICCS) in 2010.
 The goal of this document was not to mandate a single approach but rather to provide guidelines regarding best practice in PNH testing based on combined knowledge from technical and clinical experts.

 The main criterion for PNH testing reported in these guidelines is the selection of suitable gating antibodies with at least two different antibodies against two or more different surface glycosylphosphatidylinositol (GPI)-linked proteins.
 Testing should be performed on at least two different cell populations (not lymphocytes) and performed using fresh peripheral blood samples with no signs of degranulation.